maxBenelli/local-contributions/PSB.md

 * Add class and change style's placement, fix img by the border-radius
 * Remove required point from middlename, previous name (lastname,middlename), phone home
 * Increase maxFiles of the passport from 2 to 3
+* Increase min charsCnt of the foreign passport from 5 to 10